 Abstract.
-Periodicity search in time series is a problem that has been investigated by mathematicians in various areas, such as statistics, economics, and digital signal processing.
-For large databases of time series data, scalability becomes an issue that traditional techniques fail to address.
-In existing time series mining algorithms for detecting periodic patterns, the period length is userspecified.
-This is a drawback especially for datasets where no period length is known in advance.
+The search for weak periodic signals in time series data is an active topic of research.
+Given the fact that rarely a real world dataset is perfectly periodic, this paper approaches this problem in terms of data mining, trying to discover approximate and partial periodicities, when no period length is known in advance.
+We utilize the autocorrelation function in order to extract partial periodicities from large time series.
+In existing time series mining algorithms, the period length is user-specified.
 We propose an algorithm that extracts a set of candidate periods featured in a time series that satisfy a minimum confidence threshold, by utilizing the autocorrelation function and FFT as a filter.
+We extend this technique for capturing approximate periodicities.
 We provide some mathematical background as well as experimental results.